TronNerd82/SlackwareARM-accessories-directory/README.md

   I don't check GitHub as often as I should, so your contributions, valued as they are, may not be added right away, but I'll certainly try to add them in a timely fashion.

 ## User-contributed links directory
+Here reside the links to any and all hardware that users of Slackware ARM contribute to this page.
+Hardware is grouped by the release of Slackware ARM the user is running/targeting, and subgrouped into additional categories based on hardware device type, such as USB, networking, PCI, etc. If a category you'd like to see does not exist, feel free to open an issue suggesting a new category; in most cases, I'd be more than happy to add it if it seems necessary.

 ### Releases
+Currently, the only two supported releases of Slackware ARM are: Slackware ARM 15.0, the 32-bit stable release, and Slackware AArch64 -current, the 64-bit development/rolling branch.
+Once Slackware ARM 15.1 comes out, 32-bit ARM support will be gone.
+Releases before 15.0 that are EOL (End-Of-Life) may also have links contributed via a separate .md file.
+Once a currently-supported release becomes EOL, it will be moved to the file for EOL releases.

 #### Slackware ARM 15.0 (32-bit)
 ##### USB devices